 Add an Audio File

 Launch Movavi Video Editor Plus and choose Create project in full feature mode.
 Then click Add Media Files and locate the music you want to play in reverse.
-The selected file will be added to the Timeline in the lower part of the program window.
+The selected file will be added to the Timeline in the lower part of the video editor program window.

 Double-click the audio file on the Timeline to open the Tools menu.
 Locate and click the Reverse checkbox.
 Now you can play the music backwards – just click the corresponding button in the Player window, as shown in the screen image.
 You can also adjust Volume, Speed and Equalizer settings, apply Audio Effects and access other audio editing controls in the Tools menu.